 King Hussein bin Talal (1935-1999)

 His Majesty King Hussein bin Talal successfully guided Jordan and its people through nearly half a century of tumultuous change in the Middle East, by consistently prioritizing human development and strong state institutions anchored in Arab-Islamic values of peace, compassion, service, and tolerance.
 In a region wracked by local and global conflicts, his public and private lives were a never-ending quest for peace and stability, for Jordanians and all the people in the region.
 Jordanians today remember him as Al-Malik Al-Insan ("The Humane King"), because each decision he made aimed to allow every Jordanian man, woman and child the opportunity to reach their full potential.
 He wanted all Jordanians to be able to live a decent life and to serve their family, their country, and the world.
-He tried in his own life to provide the example of how to do that.
+He tried in his own life to provide an example of how to do that.

 Early in young Hussein’s life, on July 20, 1951, his grandfather King Abdullah was assassinated at al-Aqsa mosque in al-Quds (Jerusalem).
 Hussein was there, with his grandfather, as they went regularly to perform Friday prayers.
 King Abdullah had recently given the young Prince Hussein a medal and insisted he wear it that day.
 The assassin’s bullet grazed off the medal, and saved Hussein’s life.
 A defining moment in his life, this tragedy gave him an understanding of the fragility of life and the importance of taking advantage of every day, with clarity and courage, to achieve as much as possible for the peace and security of (the most vulnerable) people in the region no matter the obstacles.